JesseMann/hvacProject/README.md

 # hvacProject
-HVAC Website for a friend's boutique business.
+HVAC Website for an independently run business.